rcs333/VAPiD/README.md

 # Installation
 Installation should be straightforward - It's been tested on ubuntu and mac

-1. Install all dependincies (Shoutout to the wonderful people who wrote these!)
+1. Install all dependencies (Shoutout to the wonderful people who wrote these!)

   BLAST+ https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download